-New for 2016: Your workshop or presentation will be highlighted in the conference program and website if it is made up of an alternative format or meeting style including, but not limited to: Liberating Structures, World Café, Appreciative Inquiry, skits, and fishbowl.
+Alternative Presentation Styles: Your workshop or presentation will be highlighted in the conference program and website if it is made up of an alternative format or meeting style including, but not limited to: Liberating Structures, World Café, Appreciative Inquiry, skits, and fishbowl.
 This is a session that moves beyond table group discussions and focuses on a participant-driven session.
 Your strategies must be outlined in detail in your submission.

 For more information, please see Alternative Presentation Styles.

-We welcome presentation proposals linked to the 2016 conference tracks:
+We welcome proposals linked to the tracks:

 2. Education for Sustainability: Innovating Curriculum and Research

 As the workplace and industry continue to change to meet the demands and challenges of the 21st century, we need to prepare our students to take on the world’s complex problems.
 The campus environment offers ripe opportunities for researching and learning about full-spectrum sustainability, which will equip students with the knowledge, skills, and expertise needed for this new paradigm.
 How is your institution handling curriculum and research integration for sustainability?
 What innovative pedagogy lies at the nexus of academics and operations?
 How is sustainability preparing students for success beyond campus?
 What pedagogical models do you have to share which can be utilized by others in the community?
 Submissions should include the process for implementation, parties involved, challenges, and lessons learned along with successes.

 3. The Built Environment